RedSonAzriel/herbie/README.md

 ```

 ## Goal
 This app is inspired by Drive Capital internal client relationship management application - Herbie.
-This project is a simple application built using Spring Boot via Gradle with full CRUD functionality.
+This project is a simple application built using use IntelliJ Idea as my IDE, Spring Boot via Gradle, thymeleaf templating engine, and a H2 in-memory database of 100 fictious client-partner employees.

+Based on the project description it sounded like the application was a more sophisticated Client Relation Management program.
+I thought and outlined what the minimum viable product for a crm would be and crossed reference that with the application outline.
+From there...

+I created an four pages application
+    - Home screen
+    - List/Database screen
+        - showing a data table of all known company contacts, the partner relationship, and the contact method most suitable to them.
+        - I also wanted to allow the user to browse the table, rearrange it in alphabetical or chronological order, and find the client based on any of the categories.
+        - I paginated the results so the table would short and return only relevant results.
+        - !!!
+IMPORTANT !!! - Search feature is case sensitive - !!!
+IMPORTANT !!!
+    - Create screen
+    - Edit/Delete screen

 ## Technologies
 ```bash